Badminton Wales answers some of your frequently asked questions surrounding the impact of coronavirus on badminton.

 Q: All one-to-one coaching with a junior should have an adult or guardian present.
 Are they allowed to be present as well?

 A: We would not endorse a coach working 1-2-1 with a young person under the age of 18 without a non-participating parent/guardian in attendance and maintaining the 2m physical distancing.
-Currently, an unlimited number of people from two households are able to meet in an outdoors setting.
+Under current guidance this can be indoors as long as 2m distancing is adhered to.
+We recommend that all coaches check that they are on the Badminton Wales Coaches Register, otherwise they are not covered by our insurance.

 Q: Will tournaments which have been cancelled be rearranged?